microsoft/vsmarketplace/Unpublish specific version - Solution proposal.md

 \* Consistent with [npm-unpublish](https://docs.npmjs.com/cli/v8/commands/npm-unpublish) behavior, which is a consideration given the familiarity of npm registry among Marketplace publishers.

-Note: After initial feedback intake, in the next step we'll update this spec with details of experential changes to vscevand web UI.
+Note: After initial feedback intake, in the next step we'll update this spec with details of experiential changes to vsce and web UI.